 I usually schedule my early mornings to work out at the gym, doing intensive cardio, spinning or yoga classes 3-4 times a week.

-I love spending quality time with my 7 year old daughter and fiancé, whether that’s going to her gymnastics practices or soccer games.
+I love spending quality time with my husband and 9 year old daughter, whether that’s going to her gymnastics practices or soccer games.
 We like to explore the city together on the weekends or take family hike trails.

-Aside from spending time with my two loves, I do have occasional reunions with girlfriends, attend concerts (went to see JLo this summer, yay).
+Aside from spending time with my two loves, I do have occasional reunions with girlfriends, attend concerts.

 I also love to travel.

-Because we just moved in together and starting a life together, we do spend a lot of our free time together to form those bonds and work through those murky waters that come up on occasion.
-My daughter and I were living a care-free, single life together.
-We're now we're learning to become a family.
+My husband and I spend a lot of our free time together to bonding as a blended family and work through those murky waters that come up on occasion.